Santiago Grisolía, 1st Marquess of Grisolía

 Santiago Grisolía García, 1st Marquess of Grisolía (6 January 1923 – 4 August 2022) was a Spanish biochemist.

 Career

 Born in Valencia, Spain, Grisolía studied at the University of Valencia, obtaining his doctorate in medicine in 1949 before continuing his studies at New York University, under Severo Ochoa.
 He later became a professor of biochemistry and biology at universities in Kansas, Chicago and Wisconsin.

 Grisolía published over 400 scientific papers and was involved with numerous organizations in Spain and other countries.
 It is impossible to summarize such a large output in a few words, but some references give an indication of his work and publications, many of which were concerned with enzymes.
 Much of his first work concerned the biochemistry of citrulline, and he later worked on phosphoglycerate mutase, carbamoyl-phosphate synthetase and other enzymes.

+He has held various positions, including President of the Scientific Coordination Committee of the Human Genome Project for UNESCO.